 newspaper (fanzine).
 It was actually invented by punk rockers.

-As regards cool Polish punk fanzines their creators had
+As for cool Polish punk fanzines, their creators had

 got the guts to present all the stuff that was forbidden by

 communists those times.
 Thus, Polish fanzine was underground

 newspaper.
 Afterwards, the fans and artists representing other kinds of